jamie120/ms4-wild-mile/README.md

 ## Page Structure

-* The site is designed to feel familar throughout it's pages in style and functionality.
-It contains straight-forward navigation elements, further filtering/manipulation of site content can be completed within individual pages by utilising features such as search, filter and multiple pages.
+* The site is designed to feel familiar throughout its pages in style and functionality.
+It contains straightforward navigation elements, further filtering/manipulation of site content can be completed within individual pages by utilising features such as search, filter and multiple pages.
 This design allows users to quickly and easily engage with and locate relevant content from within the site.

-* The site theme and code was developed from the ground up, with elements of the site layout inspired from 'boutique-ado' mini project that was put together during the teaching/learning of the 'Code Institute - Software Developer' course.
+* The site theme and code was developed from the ground up, with elements of the site layout inspired by 'boutique-ado' mini project that was put together during the teaching/learning of the 'Code Institute - Software Developer' course.

-* To maintain familarity between pages and improve site usability, the filter and sort elements implemented accross the site are displayed and work in the same way throughout the site.
+* To maintain familiarity between pages and improve site usability, the filter and sort elements implemented across the site are displayed and work in the same way throughout the site.

-* Research into optimal page layouts was conducted accross various sites/businesses which advertise/list products.
-The research helped to develop page layouts which present information clearly to the user accross multiple devices sizes with success.
+* Research into optimal page layouts was conducted across various sites/businesses which advertise/list products.
+The research helped to develop page layouts that present information clearly to the user across multiple devices sizes with success.

 * To support [User Stories](https://docs.google.com/spreadsheets/d/1g_SrmtPI9fuqDBbD-NZnR5lpJLmGJHU5aqLjB80KybA/edit?usp=sharing) and taking input from research, the following pages were chosen to be created: